moq-wg/warp-streaming-format/draft-ietf-moq-warp.md

 updates in the second and subsequent Objects within each Group.
 Incremental updates only contain event timeline records since the last event timeline Object.

-## Example event timeline track
+## Event timeline track examples

+### Event timeline track with wallclock time indexing
 This example shows how sports scores and game information might be defined in a live sports broadcast.

 ~~~json
 [